filmil/bazel-ebook/README.md

 * The builder does not produce equations for Kindle's mobi format.
   This is because Kindle doesn't support formulas.
 I'm still thinking how to have formulas rendered on Kindle.
+* The build script doesn't include a way to generate HTML output.
+Feel free to add.